oguimbal/HyVM/README.md

 Using the HyVM gives a maximum of flexibility, it replaces using specific scripts to interact with external protocols.
 There is no limit on which interactions that can be created.
 Custom and complex logic with chained calls can be executed by the HyVM opening a lot possibilities.
-Repetive intructions and common ones could also be called as helper contract if needed.
+Repetitive intructions and common ones could also be called as helper contract if needed.

 ## Examples of use

 ### Static functions / get rid of helpers
-The most straightforward use is for readonly functions... no need to deploy helper contracts to do lots of things !
+The most straightforward use is for readonly functions: no need to deploy helper contracts to do lots of things !

 👉 For instance, see [this gist](https://gist.github.com/oguimbal/3cc74f6234a006fd9685333381679657) which demonstrates how to fetch multiple balances on-chain at once.

 ### More general use

 Another way to use the HyVM is to use it as a library called with delegatecall.
-As shown below, a [Contract Wallet](https://docs.ethhub.io/using-ethereum/wallets/smart-contract-wallets/) allows to execute a delegatecall (or several), and thus to call the HyVM.
+As shown below, a [contract wallet](https://decommas.io/blog/smart-contract-wallets-explained) allows to execute a delegatecall (or several), and thus to call the HyVM.
 The DApp managing the contract wallet gives the bytecode for the HyVM to execute.
-For example :
+For example:
 * Swap multiple assets.
 * Approve & deposit.